Caleb-Kronstad/Bonfire/README.md

 ## Build System

-  This project uses Premake5 for cross-platform project generation.
-Build configurations are defined in Build.lua
+  Bonfire uses Premake5 for cross-platform project generation Currently only the Debug build works properly -- Release and Dist will be implemented at a later date